Axis-Fi/axis-core/design/EMPA.md

 What can cause a loss of funds?

-- ✅ Revert from fee-on-transfer base token: this is already checked during auction creation when transferring the base token from the seller to the AuctionHouse.
+- ✅ Revert from fee-on-transfer base token: this is already checked during auction creation when transferring the base token from the seller to the BatchAuctionHouse.
 - ✅ Revert-on-zero base token: the transfer amount is checked before calling `transfer()`
 - ❌ Curator on blacklist: if the curator is added to the base token's blacklist after the auction is created and funded, the transfer of the base tokens to the curator would fail.